-After a final rejection of the asylum application, the asylum seeker is able to lodge a subsequent asylum application (herhaalde aanvraag) with the IND.
+After a final rejection of the asylum application, the asylum seeker is able to lodge a subsequent asylum application (Opvolgende asielaanvraag) with the IND.
 This follows from the non–refoulement principles, codified in Article 33 of the Refugee Convention and Article 3 ECHR.
 The Aliens Circular stipulates how subsequent asylum applications are examined.

 The assessment of subsequent asylum application takes place in the so-called “one-day review” (de eendagstoets, EDT).

-As of 1 July 2019, a new procedure regarding lodging and assessing subsequent asylum applications is applicable.
-Through this new procedure, the Aliens Circular have been amended and an IND Work Instruction has been introduced.
-Relevant is whether the asylum seeker has filled in a fully completed subsequent asylum application form and whether the IND will not continue to examine the subsequent application because the asylum seeker does not provide the relevant information according to the IND.
+In July 2019, a new procedure regarding lodging and assessing subsequent asylum applications was introduced, amending the Aliens Circular and putting in place a new IND Work Instruction.
+Following such procedure, it has to be examined whether the asylum seeker has filled in a fully completed subsequent asylum application form (M35-O) and whether the IND will not continue to examine the subsequent application because the asylum seeker does not provide the relevant information according to the IND.
 Another relevant change is that an interview does not always take place when assessing a subsequent asylum application.

 New facts and findings (nova)

-When a subsequent asylum application form is fully completed and the IND continues to examine the application an EDT (“one-day review”) takes place.
-In that situation, the following is applicable.
-The IND shall declare a subsequent application inadmissible in case there are no new elements or findings.
+When a subsequent asylum application form is fully completed and the IND continues to examine the application, an EDT (“one-day review”) takes place.
+If that is the case, the IND shall declare a subsequent application inadmissible in case there are no new elements or findings.
 The term “new facts and findings” is derived from the recast Asylum Procedures Directive.
 According to the Secretary of State, and case law, this terminology must be interpreted exactly the same as the former terminology of “new elements or circumstances”.
 Therefore, all the old jurisprudence and policy before the transposition of the recast Directive is still applicable.
-From here on the “new elements or circumstances” will be called “nova”.
+From here on, “new elements or circumstances” will be referred to as “nova”.